-The Board of Directors of The Portland Montessori School works with the school administration, the Parent Advisory Council (PAC) and other school stakeholders to ensure the school fulfills its mission and purpose.
+The Board of Directors of The Portland Montessori School works with the school administration, the Parent Advisory Committee (PAC) and other school stakeholders to ensure the school fulfills its mission and purpose.
 The following individuals currently serve on our Board of Directors:

 Educated as a research scientist, Donald worked for 20 years in research and research administration.
 He developed the concept, obtained funding from a private foundation, created research facilities and became the first executive director of the Neurological Sciences Institute at Good Samaritan Hospital and Medical Center in Portland.
 He has also served as Provost and Vice President for Academic Affairs of Pacific University in Oregon.
 His consulting work with NXT Consulting Group focuses on strategic issues identification, environmental scanning, visioning, strategic planning and organizational development for higher education institutions and non-profit organizations primarily involved in education.
 Dr. Rushmer has a B.S. in biological sciences from Antioch College and a Ph.D. in neurobiology/physiology from the University of Rochester.
 He was also a Senior Fellow of the International Executive Forum of the Western Behavioral Sciences Institute, La Jolla, California.

 Rachel Weisshaar is an Assistant Attorney General with the Oregon Department of Justice.
 She holds a B.A. in English from Pomona College and a J.D. from Vanderbilt University Law School.
 She lives just a few blocks from The Portland Montessori School with her husband, Jonathan, and her cat, Dinah.